Weight Decay

 Visual Breakdown: How Weight Decay Works

-Weight Decay Overview
+Weight Decay Diagram

 This diagram explains weight decay as a regularization method that adjusts the loss function during training to penalize large weights.
 This promotes simpler, more generalizable models and helps reduce overfitting.